ShaileshRawat1403/tech-docs/tech-writer-portfolio/01-internal-communications/feedback-loop-mechanisms.md

 ---

-## Implementing a Feedback Loop
+### Implementing a Feedback Loop

 1. **Capture**
-   Choose the right channel for the context.
-Ensure anonymity if needed.
+   Select the most appropriate channel based on feedback goals.
+Offer anonymity when necessary.

 2. **Analyze**
-   Use a centralized tool (e.g., Notion, Trello, Excel) to categorize feedback.
+   Collect and sort responses using a centralized triage board (e.g., Notion, Trello, Excel).
+Categorize by theme or urgency.

 3. **Act**
-   Assign owners and deadlines for items requiring action or communication.
+   Assign clear ownership and deadlines to address feedback.
+Track status and link actions to outcomes.

 4. **Close the Loop**
-   Respond publicly (in all-hands, newsletters, Slack) with updates or decisions.
+   Share updates via all-hands, newsletters, or chat channels.
+Celebrate implemented suggestions to reinforce trust.

 ---

-## Sample Feedback Loop Template
+### Sample Feedback Loop Flow

 ```
 Step 1: Submit Feedback →